 Jay Zeamer was neither.
 I certainly doubt he considered himself one.
 Zeamer was always very loyal to the institutions he served, whether school or military, and while he certainly had a maverick streak—that part of him Drury and Clavin play up—he didn’t as a rule reject lawful or conventional behavior.
 He could never have served long in the military had he done so.
 His own brother says that Jay took easily to military life and that it suited him.
 Some renegade.
 Going your own way sometimes in spite of the rules does not a renegade make.
 A bit of a maverick, yes.
 Renegade, no. Words have meaning.

-Unlike in the interviews they’ve been giving, the authors fortunately don’t indulge the “daredevil” trope with regard to Zeamer in the book, though I find the disconnect awfully curious.
+Unlike in the interviews they’ve given, the authors fortunately don’t indulge the “daredevil” trope with regard to Zeamer in the book, though I find the disconnect awfully curious.
 Why there but not in the book?
 Even ignoring the real-world “daredevil” claims and sticking to the descriptions in the book, if the authors really think of Zeamer in such terms, it’s hard to believe they dug very deeply into the man.

-But while we’re on it, let’s look at the “daredevil” claim.
+But while I’m on it, let’s look at the “daredevil” claim.
 A daredevil is one who takes unnecessary risks, is careless.
-That could fairly be said of Sarnoski at times, who liked to race and even stand up on his Indian motorcycle, but that was the antithesis of Jay Zeamer.
+That could fairly be said of Sarnoski at times, who liked to race and even stand up on his Indian motorcycle, but it’s the antithesis of Jay Zeamer.
 While it’s true I have the advantage of his own crew’s and squadron mates’ rejection of the notion, the authors should know it from their own biography of Zeamer.
 Zeamer was an engineer and a Boy Scout.
 He wanted to understand machines and to be prepared.
 It was his nature to test and understand, in his methodical and unruffled way, then use that knowledge to his advantage.
 He was comfortable flying the B-17 to its limits because he understood better than most what those limits were.
 He was well used to overcoming challenges at that point in his life, and already a tested combat veteran by the time he finally was flying left seat in the B-17.
-All of this combined into a comfort in combat and in the aircraft beyond most of his peers in the war.
+All this combined into a comfort in combat and in the aircraft beyond most of his peers in the war.
 It’s no surprise, then, that some who flew with him, like William Eaton, the belly turret gunner who told Zeamer he would never fly with him again after having the hatch sucked off his belly turret on a mission with Jay, felt he took unnecessary risks.
 But it wasn’t their opinions that mattered.
 It was Zeamer’s, who was quite sure of what he was doing.
 That was also the opinion of his own crew, and those pilots who knew and flew with him.
 To a person they all rejected the daredevil and “hot” pilot descriptions, and more than one described Zeamer as one of the best pilots they ever knew.

-Perhaps the greatest indication that the authors never really got their principal subject, however, is the claim in a longer interview that Zeamer’s motivation for the “impossible” mission (which none of them considered “impossible”) as needing to prove something to the brass and other pilots.
-Ignoring the fact that he’d already proved his bravery and exceptional piloting skills to anyone who cared long before that, proving himself to others was never a concern to Jay Zeamer, Jr. That would require an insecurity that anyone with even a casual understanding of Jay Zeamer would know he never had.
+Perhaps the greatest indication, however, that the authors never really cracked the nut of their principal subject is the claim in a longer interview that Zeamer’s motivation for the “impossible” mission (which none of them considered “impossible”) was a need to prove something to the brass and other pilots.
+Ignoring the fact that he’d already proved his bravery and exceptional piloting skills to anyone who cared long before that, proving himself to others was never a concern to Jay Zeamer, Jr. That would require an insecurity that anyone with even a casual understanding of Zeamer would know he never had.
 If he felt the need to prove himself to anyone, it was himself, and even then, it was less about proving he could do it than simply the satisfaction of the achievement itself.
 Drury and Clavin should know this.
 Zeamer was overcoming personal and external challenges from childhood, and the authors document them (mostly) but don’t seem to understand the meaning behind them.
 As imperturbable as he was on the outside, Zeamer was driven by a fierce need to excel, to be the best he could be at whatever he chose to do.
 His motto “there’s always a way,” the title of his article for American magazine in January 1945, isn’t an end itself; it’s an approach for overcoming challenges.
 Jay Zeamer’s motivation came squarely from within, from his own innate need for excellence; the high standards he set for his crew he set for himself first.
 Some may say this is all speculation at this point; unlike the factual record above, it’s merely a competing impression of the man based on the same evidence.
 To some degree that’s true, but I at least know that my understanding better matches what I was told by his crew and the squadron mates who knew him best, and received an unequivocal confirmation from Zeamer’s wife.

 The same criticism of misunderstanding their subjects applies in an odd way to the authors’ repetition of easily debunked claims of Zeamer’s crew being “screw-offs,” “renegades,” and “misfits.”
 First off, they were unequivocally no such thing.
 The description comes originally from author Martin Caidin in his book Flying Forts, quoting Zeamer’s friend Walt Krell about the crew in 1963, twenty years after the fact.
 It’s tough to know whether the authors actually know who Krell actually was, or if he was just useful, as his quotes from Caidin’s book appear in various places throughout the book like a stock player playing multiple parts in a school play.
 First he’s a fellow pilot in Zeamer’s B-26 squadron in the 22nd, then an unnamed flight commander in an unidentified bomb group, a squadron commander in the 43rd BG, and finally, unless I missed one, a “fellow bomber pilot,” presumably in the 65th considering the context.
 So it’s possible that they’re simply unaware that Krell never served with Zeamer’s crew, much less knew them personally, and in some cases was relating events which had happened months before even at the time he first heard about them.
 I spoke to Krell in 1994 and he regretted his off-the-cuff remarks—he was unaware he was being recorded by Caidin—and walked back his embellished description of the crew.
 “I wouldn’t say ‘renegades’,” he told me.
 “I never even met his crew.”